A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: Baseline Results

-Note that the shaded region is bounded by the `PNM' and `J35' sequences for $L < 70$ MeV; these two sequences will be taken as the bounding regions in what follows.
+Note that the shaded region is bounded by the PNM and J35 sequences for $L < 70$ MeV; these two sequences will be taken as the bounding regions in what follows.

-We now look at the ranges of compositional parameters predicted in the baseline model.
-Results are shown for the `PNM' and `J35' sequences for $L = 25,70$ and $115$ MeV.
-Note that the two sequences coincide at $L = 70$ MeV.
-The left panels show the full density range on a linear scale, which emphasizes the values within the range of the pasta phases.
-The loci of the crust-core transition densities are shown for both PNM low (larger black circles) and constant $J$ (smaller blue circles).
-The right panels show the range of densities up to the transition to pasta; when the predictions using the different $L$ and $J$ values differ significantly at the lower densities, a logarithmic scale is used to clearly display those differences.
-The loci of the spherical-pasta transition densities are shown for both PNM low (larger black circles) and constant $J$ (smaller blue circles).
+In Figs~7-9 we display the ranges of compositional parameters predicted in the baseline model.
+Results are shown for the PNM and J35 sequences for $L = 25,70$ and $115$ MeV (note that the two sequences coincide at $L = 70$ MeV).
+The left panels show the full density range on a linear scale to highlight the density range of the pasta phases.
+The loci of the crust-core transition densities are shown for both PNM (larger black circles) and J35 (smaller blue circles) sequences.
+The right panels show the range of densities up to the transition to pasta.
+The loci of the spherical-pasta transition densities are shown for both PNM (larger black circles) and J35 (smaller blue circles) sequences.

-Fig.~6 shows the total pressure of matter throughout the crust, scaled to $n^{4/3}$; a free, relativistic neutron gas would result in a constant.
+Fig.~7 shows the total pressure of matter throughout the crust, scaled to $n^{4/3}$; a free, relativistic neutron gas would result in a constant.
 Most models, throughout the middle regions of the inner crust, predict a roughly constant trend too.
-The main deviation comes from $J=35$ MeV, $L=115$ MeV, values which predict the slope for PNM energy per particle versus density, and hence the pressure of PNM, to approach zero at low densities.
+The main deviation comes from the $L=115$ MeV member of the J35 sequence, which predicts a vanishing slope for the PNM energy per particle versus density, and hence a PNM pressure which approaches zero.
 As expected, since the pressure comes to be dominated by the free neutrons in the crust, a higher value of $L$ leads to a higher pressure throughout most of the crust.